neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 * Login with your Nanopore account or as a guest.
 In the next dialogue box “update available”, *skip this version*.
 If there is no response to any mouse click and there is a dialogue for tutorials, choose in the upper right corner: ship all tutorials by clicking three vertical dots and then skip tutorials (or something similar).
 * For the time being, please, *never ever* choose update of minknow.
 Any update will prevent all scripts developed for the nanodip pipeline from proper execution and you will not obtain any useful results.

-You should see something similar to the following image
+After starting the Minknow User Interface, you should see something similar to the following image

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_start_screen.png)